packocrayons/Round2/ReadMe.txt

 Responsibilites for IT4:

 Brydon Gibson (100975274) wrote the intermediate host code to provoke error 4 and error 5 packet.
 Plus enhanced the interpreter to add condition.
 Drew Timing diagrams for error 5.Wrote part of ReadMe.
-Griffin Barrett(100978435) drew Timing diagrams for Error 4, helped Brydon with Intermediate Host.
+Griffin Barrett(100978435) drew Timing diagrams for Error 4 and UML class diagrams, helped Brydon with Intermediate Host.
 Lisa Martini (101057495) wrote code for handling (creating/receiving) TFTP errors in Server, Client, Sender and Receiver.
 Refactored packets package to check if packets followed specification, wrote part of ReadMe.